-So, how have the Claims for this patent changed, changing the Reasonable surfer model?
+So, how have the claims for this patent changed?
+How has it changed the Reasonable surfer model?

 … a rank for a particular document, generating the rank including determining particular feature data associated with a link to the particular document, the particular feature data identifying one or more attributes of the link, determining a weight indicating a probability of the link being selected, the weight is determined based on the particular feature data and selection data, the selection data identifying user behavior relating to links to other documents …the weight indicating a higher probability of the link being selected when the particular feature data corresponds to feature data associated with the one or more links than when the particular feature data corresponds to feature data associated with the one or more other links…words in anchor text associated with the links, and a quantity of the words in the anchor text

 The claims in the original version of Ranking documents based on user behavior and/or feature data are different.
-These newer claims seem to emphasize more than the weight that is passed along by links seems to be based upon the probability that people will click upon a link found upon a page.
+Newer claims emphasize that weight passed along by links involves the probability of clicking upon a specific link.